leolnchaves/i6-website/public/content/page-solutions-en.md

 **Title:** Predictive Campaign Targeting

-**Overview:** Identify and activate only the users most likely to convert before your campaign even begins.
-Reduce CAC and increase effectiveness with precision targeting.
+**Overview:** Identify and activate only the users with the highest likelihood of conversion before the campaign even begins.
+Drastically reduce CAC and increase conversion effectiveness with precise segmentation.

 **Key Features:**
 - Propensity Modeling